 Human Services is referred to as the study of the professions.
-Human Services (HSRV) programmes and courses are now being taught at universities in New Zealand and internationally, with human services among the fastest growing fields of employment.
+Human Services (HSRV) programmes and courses are now being taught at universities internationally, with human services among the fastest growing fields of employment.
 At UC we offer the only Human Services (HSRV) programmes and courses in New Zealand.

 Studying Human Services gives you the opportunity to learn research skills and choose courses in particular areas of study, maximising your ability to develop more focused career directions within your degree.

 - There are five broad pathways within the Human Services progamme at UC:

 - Health and Family Systems – for those interested in health and well-being